A long time ago in a gym far, far away…Roman was a bodybuilder.

 Closing Thoughts

-As I get ready to board this plane and fly away from the Circus of Bodybuilding, I realize that I’m not flying away from the itch.
+I’m about to board this plane and fly away from the Circus of Bodybuilding, and I realize that I’m not flying away from The Itch.
 There’s a part of me that doesn’t want to be a bodybuilder, but will always appreciate the dedication required for success, and value the lessons learned from the process.
 While I haven’t done one in a long while, I love workouts like the one above.
 And, reading it now, I’m pretty tempted to train like this for a few weeks and see where it takes me.

 That’s the abridged version of my bodybuilding journey.
 I want to hear YOUR thoughts on all this!